daiandragos/nextjs-ai-chatbot/README.md

 # AI Chatbot

-A custom AI app developed in NextJS, designed to represent a versatile, user-friendly chatbot that can be used as a standalone project, or integrated in future projects.
+A custom AI app developed in NextJS, designed to represent a versatile, user-friendly chatbot (which uses OpenAI's gpt-4o model) that can be used as a standalone project, or integrated in future projects.

 ## **Includes the following main libraries:**